 Course Offerings

 All courses are one semester in length [1/2 credit]

 Intro to Fitness- Fall

 This course is designed so all students can acquire the basic knowledge about how to become fit and why it is important.
 Students will learn how to safely use various exercise equipment and stations in the fitness center.
 Principles of strength training, elements of cardiovascular health, basic anatomy and physiology, and the elements of a personal fitness plan are topics covered during the course.
 The course will also introduce and promote strength through proper techniques of lifting and weight training.
 Physical assessments enable students to personalize their own workouts and attain their fitness goals.
 Students will perform basic calculations to determine appropriate workload, volume, sets, repetitions, intensity, progression and recovery to meet their fitness goals.

-Sports and Recreation- Fall

-Sports and Recreation provides students with an opportunity to incorporate physical activity and life-long leisure experiences into their lifestyle through game play and practice.
-Focus units include but are not limited to: basketball, badminton, golf, pickleball, tennis, volleyball, soccer, baseball walking/jogging.
-Other team sports will be incorporated as non-competitive activities.
-Skills and common concepts of each lifelong activity will be presented and developed through practice and match play.
-Students of all skill and experience levels are encouraged to enroll in this course.

 Advanced Fitness- Spring

 Prerequisite- Intro to Fitness

 Reinforces the proper guidelines, principles and techniques of exercise and the development of muscular strength, endurance and power at an advanced level.
-Introduces Olympic lifting techniques and continues development of individual weight training
+Introduces Olympic lifting techniques and continues development of individual weight training programs and advanced evaluation techniques.

-Revised 8/17/18

-programs and advanced evaluation techniques.
 Classes will be conducted in a large group setting for lectures, warm up, cool down, and core training.
 Students are responsible for creating individualized programs to meet their specific abilities and goals; these self-selected weight training activities will constitute most of their class time.
 Each student will progress at a rate commensurate with their abilities.
 Pre and post assessment will be conducted for flexibility, body composition, muscular strength, and muscular endurance.

-Health and Wellness- Spring This health and wellness course is primarily concerned with those behaviors that contribute directly to optimal health while reducing the risk of disease.
+Health and Wellness- Spring

+This health and wellness course is primarily concerned with those behaviors that contribute directly to optimal health while reducing the risk of disease.
 At the end of this course, students will have a better understanding of major health concepts, a sense of responsibility for one's own health, and the necessary skills to implement desirable health behaviors and attitudes.
 Key concepts and topics include mental and emotional health, building healthy relationships, substance abuse prevention, nutrition and physical activity, sexual health, HIV/AIDS education, and communicable vs. non-communicable diseases.

-Athletic Sports Team - Fall, Winter, Spring Students may earn a PE/Health credit by participating on an athletic team sponsored by the school and sanctioned by the Hampton Roads Athletic Conference for competing within that conference at the middle school, junior varsity, or varsity levels.
+Athletic Sports Team - Fall, Winter, Spring

+Students may earn a PE/Health .5 credit by participating on an athletic team sponsored by the school and sanctioned by the Hampton Roads Athletic Conference for competing within that conference at the middle school, junior varsity, or varsity levels.
 To earn this credit, the student must attend all athletic practices and contests.
+Students are permitted to miss practices for academic purposes

+Religion/Ethics

-Students are permitted to miss practices for academic purposes Students are limited to using this credit for 1 team sport per year but are encouraged to participate in as many team sports for recreational enjoyment.
-Religion/Ethics As a Friends School, all Upper School students are required to take one credit in the Religion/Ethics department.
-The goals of religion classes are: to help students to understand
+As a Friends School, all Upper School students are required to take one .5credit in the field of religion.
+The goals of religion classes are: to help students to understand Quaker faith and history, explore their own spiritual development and its influence on their beliefs, values, and decisions; and to familiarize them with the basic tenets of the major world religions.

+Course Offerings

+Medical Ethics- Fall